-- 1. Obtain wider buy-in for the promotion of professional service exports within the public and private sectors and the general public.
-Key actions include issuing a policy statement when the proposed Marketing Plan has been agreed endorsing the Plan. - Ensure that there are sufficient public resources forthcoming to enable each industry working group to implement its marketing strategy.
-The public resources required are not large, amounting to US\$ 315,000 initially as well as the time of BIDC staff. - 3.
-Bring to bear the authority of Cabinet in overcoming difficulties experienced by the industry working groups in bringing about enabling environment reforms. - 4.
-Appoint agents to oversee the process of bringing about generic enabling environment reforms. - 5.
-Monitor the development of professional service exports, informing the industry groups of progress and helping them to respond to new export opportunities as they emerge.
+- Obtaining wider buy-in for the promotion of professional service exports within the public and private sectors and the general public.
+Key actions include issuing a policy statement when the proposed Marketing Plan has been agreed endorsing the Plan. - Ensuring that there are sufficient public resources forthcoming to enable each industry working group to implement its marketing strategy.
+The public resources required are not large, amounting to US\$225,000 initially as well as the time of NDC staff.
+An additional US\$67,000 from the Saint Lucia Tourism Board (SLTB) along with staff time is also required. - 3.
+Bring to bear the authority of Cabinet in overcoming difficulties experienced by the industry working groups in bringing about enabling environment reforms; - 4.
+Appoint agents to oversee the process of bringing about generic enabling environment reforms. - Monitor the development of professional service exports, informing the industry groups of progress and helping them to respond to new export opportunities as they emerge.

-BIDC has a central role to play in servicing the industry working groups and in supporting the task force.
+The NDC has a central role to play in servicing the export services working group.
 It will need to bring to bear its export promotion and investment promotion capabilities in an integrated manner.
-We recommend it appoint a central resource person to service the industry working groups able to draw upon the resources of its export and investment promotion divisions.
-It will need to work with and support the Barbados Tourism Authority (BTA) especially in the health and wellness and education sectors that are linked strongly with tourism.
-The BTA's destination promotion capability will need to be harnessed for these sectors.
+We recommend it appoint a central resource person for each industry who will provide a link between that industry and the export services working group.
+The Export Development Unit (EDU) of the Organisation of Eastern Caribbean States (OECS) has experience of promoting services trade and will be an important resource for the NDC as it implements the Plan.
+The NDC will also need to work with and support the SLTB especially in the health and wellness and education sectors that are linked strongly with tourism.
+The SLTB's destination promotion capability will need to be harnessed for these sectors.

-The BIDC will need help and guidance from Caribbean Export (CE) in promoting professional service exports, attracting foreign investment in these sectors and undertaking enabling environment reforms.
-There are cost savings to be had from CE pooling data collection and research functions for all CARIFORUM member countries.
+The NDC will need help and guidance from the EDU and Caribbean Export (CE) in promoting professional service exports, attracting foreign investment in these sectors and undertaking enabling environment reforms.
+There are cost savings to be had from the CE pooling data collection and research functions for all CARIFORUM member countries.
 However, for it to fulfil these roles, it will need to be adequately resourced with the support of its member countries.